NCSIS/ncdpi-state-extracts/README.md

 ### Random Notes

 #### Email Addresses
-Email addresses in the State Edition database are stored in the __StudentContact__ table.
-This was already the case for staff emails.
-Student emails will be added shortly by Infinite Campus to meet NCDPI requirements.
+Email addresses in the State Edition database are stored in the __Contact__ table for students and in the __StudentContact__ table for staff.
+The Contact table can be a simple join on personID.
+The StudentContact table needs a join on personID and a relationship value of "self."

 This value also fills the Alias ID field for Students and Staff.